jhlddm/TCPM/README.md

 ![Model 7: Frontal facial model] (https://app.box.com/representation/file_version_46881226973/image_2048/1.png?shared_name=iexa0gvaqo0d93upayrr6jyqds2hy2bn)

-Note that there are two kind of labeling (numbering) systems.
+Note that there are two kinds of labeling (numbering) systems.
 One is **annotation order** and the other is **tree order**. **Annotation order** is the ordering system under which the annotations (coordinates of landmark points) on the training images were made, while **tree order** is of the actual tree structure of a model used on the score evaluation stage.

 If you want to use a new facial model, follow the next steps.

 1. Construct a mixture of models.
 Decide how many models the mixture consists of.
 2. Design a tree structure which fit to the human faces for each model.
 3. Give labels to nodes of trees.
 As mentioned earlier, each node should be labeled with two numbers, one for annotation ordering system, and the other for tree ordering system.

 * Annotation order: If you have annotations within the training data, then you have to follow the labeling order of those annotations.
 * Tree order: Be aware that the id number of parent nodes should be larger than their children's.